Where do Heat Pumps get their Heat?

 Different refrigerant gases have different performance characteristics, which place different limits on the capabilities of various Heat Pump models.
-The Hitachi Yutaki series offered by Greentherm use R410a, for example, which has a lower boiling point than R134a.

 A refrigerant gas like R134a that boils at -26ºc will struggle to deliver heat in temperatures below -20c – it just doesn’t boil fast enough to extract any useful energy.
 On the other hand, it can be relatively easy to compress and reach higher domestic temperatures.

 Conversely Heat Pump filled with a gas that has a lower boiling point – say, R13 which has a boiling point of -89°C – will reliably work in even the coldest of temperatures but will require more and more effort from the compressor to condense the refrigerant and give a high enough output temperature for domestic use.

 The lower the boiling point of the refrigerant gas the better the Heat Pump can operate under cold conditions, but the less efficient it gets as the output temperature increases.
 A Heat Pump with a Higher Boiling point can offer higher output temperature but will struggle to deliver heat during the coldest of winters.